tmazeika/clifx/README.md

 ```

 #### Getting responses
 Sometimes you may only care about getting an acknowledgement that a message was received.
 Or, you may wish to have the JSON output from either an acknowledgement or response to be pretty printed.
-Also, some commands, like `power <level>`, won't return a response unless you ask for one.
+Also, some commands, like `power <on|off>`, won't return a response unless you ask for one.
 Here's how to do all of that...

 ###### Acknowledgements
 An acknowledgement is simply a response sent from the device to *acknowledge* that it received and processed a message.
 The `-a` flag requires such a response, and only prints out the device address and its MAC address.
 This flag *cannot* be used in addition to the `-r` flag, as mentioned below: